How to change the permission mode in linux?

 Note: You may need administrative privileges or ownership of the file to change the permission mode for certain files or directories.

-by margarett , a month ago
+by margarett , 7 months ago

 @gaston